-On today’s date in 1535, Jacques Cartier reached the Iroquois village of Kanata at “Kebec” on his second voyage up the St. Lawrence River.
+On today’s date in 1535, the second voyage of explorer Jacques Cartier arrived at the Iroquois village of Stadacona, where he met Chief Donnacona while traversing the St. Lawrence River.

-In 1535, Cartier built a fort at the site, where he stayed for about a year, claiming the area for France and calling it “Canada”, which was an alteration of the Iroquois word “kanata,” which means settlement (or village).
+Later that year, Cartier built a fort at the site, where he stayed for about a year while claiming the area for France and calling it “Canada,” which was an alteration of the Iroquois word “kanata,” which means village or settlement.

-In 1908, Canada Post commemorated Cartier’s arrival at Quebec with a 20-cent stamp (Scott #103) marking the 300th anniversary (also known as the tercentenary) of the founding of Quebec.
-As Cartier’s second voyage arrived at Quebec on Sept.
-14, 1535, three vessels – two ships called the Grande Hermine and the Petite Hermine as well as a galley called the Emerillon – were docked.
-Printed by the American Bank Note Company in Ottawa and had a print run of 304,200.
+In 1908, Canada’s Post Office Department (now Canada Post) commemorated Cartier’s arrival at Québec with a 20-cent stamp (Scott #103) marking the 300th anniversary of the founding of Québec.
+The stamp depicts Cartier’s second voyage arriving at Quebec on Sept.
+14, 1535 with his three vessels docking.
+Printed by the American Bank Note Company in Ottawa, the stamp had a print run of 304,200.